-During the six months ended September 30, 2000, we recognized non-operating income in connection with the settlement with StorageTek and the sale of certain assets of our solid state recorder product line.
+During the nine months ended December 31, 2000, Odetics recognized nonoperating income in connection with the settlement with StorageTek and the sale of certain assets of our solid state recorder product line.
 In October 1999, we settled litigation with StorageTek in exchange for license fees payable to us of \$100.0 million, \$80.0 million of which was paid on the settlement date.
 In June 2000, we amended the settlement agreement with StorageTek to provide for the acceleration of the payment of the \$20.0 million still owed Odetics.
 Under the terms of the amendment, StorageTek paid us \$17.8 million in the three months ended June 30, 2000 to complete the settlement.
-We recognized non-operating income in the amount of \$17.8 million, and used cash proceeds to pay down borrowings on our line of credit during the three months ended June 30, 2000.
-During the three months ended June 30, 2000, Odetics sold for cash of \$1.5 million certain assets of its solid state recording product line.
+We recognized non-operating income in the amount of \$17.8 million, and used the cash proceeds to pay down borrowings on our line of credit during the three months ended June 30, 2000.
+During the three months ended June 30, 2000, Odetics sold certain assets of its solid state recording product line for \$1.5 million in cash.
 In connection with this sale, we recorded a non-operating gain of \$1.2 million in the six months ended September 30, 2000.
+During the three months ended December 31, 2000, Odetics negotiated the sale of certain assets of its Zyfer business.
+This transaction was completed in February 2001 and Odetics received proceeds of \$375,000 in cash related to the sale.
+The proceeds were approximately equal to the net assets sold, and we expect any resulting gain or loss on this transaction will be immaterial.